txtdirect/website/content/about.md

 """
 +++

-TXTDIRECT is a tool to enable redirects using data within your DNS system.
+TXTDirect is a tool to enable redirects using data within your DNS system.

 The tool is provided as open source software by Okkur Labs.